weo-edu/redux-gen/Readme.md

 ```

-Using yields, complex action sequnces are easy to test.
+Using [yields](https://github.com/weo-edu/yields), complex action sequnces are easy to test.
 They are composed of a series of pure functions that return simple objects.
 They can be tested by iterating over the returned generator.
-No side effects happen in the actions sequence.
+No side effects happen in the action's sequence.

 ```js
 import yields from '@weo-edu/yield'